-The ILR School is advancing the world of work through teaching, research and outreach.
+Founded as the New York State School of Industrial and Labor Relations, the ILR School today is advancing the world of work through teaching, research and outreach.
 ILR’s mission is to prepare leaders, inform national and international employment and labor policy, and improve working lives.
 The school offers undergraduate and graduate education as well as career-long learning for professionals.

 Did you know?